joehmeyers/SCRIPTS/README.md

  - Now I can attach my web -1, web-2 and web-3 to my backend loadbalancer: Gotham-BE-LB
  - This will help distribute traffic evenly through my web 1,2,3

+# Creating an account for GitHub and syncing to GitHub through my command line.
+ - Create an account at github.com, create a repository and commit a README.md file with a short sentence.
+Click on the Clone or Download button.
+ - Use command git clone https://github.com/joehmeyers/SCRIPTS.git
+       - Create a username and password
+ - Run command git add . to sync all items in specified directory.
+ - Then run git commit -m "First Commit" to confirm items with a short sentence.
+ - Lastly, run command git push to sync all the content specified.
+ - Check your github repository to assure the files are acurate.